riok/mapperly/docs/docs/configuration/existing-target.md

+---
+sidebar_position: 8
+description: Map to an existing target object
+---

 # Existing target object

 If an existing object instance should be used as target, you can define the mapping method as void with the target as second parameter: